fransbernhard/fwd15_mimi_lundberg_exjobb/README.md

-# Web based art gallery in React
+# magdenmagden
-A responsive website that presents information about the artist Magda Lundberg and the products she provides.
-The goal of the website is to build a visual gallery where customers can read about the artist, access her visual profile, filter products and contact Magda Lundberg.
-The website is built with the JavaScript framework React.js and the technical solution include HTML5, CSS3, Webpack2 and the jQuery library.
+This is a responsive website that presents information about the artist Magda Lundberg and the products she provides.
+The website is built with the JavaScript framework React.js and the technical solution include HTML5, CSS3, ES6, jQuery, Webpack2 and Jest for testing.

-### 1. Clone project
-### 2. Run the following commands in your terminal
+## Run the application/website

-#### npm install OR yarn install
+Clone the project to you're local repository.

+#### *yarn install* OR *npm install* in CLI
 To download node_module dependencies necessary for project

-#### npm run start
+#### *npm run start* OR *yarn start* in CLI
-To view project in development environment and start dev server
+To start backend dev server and view project in development environment.
+Navigate to http://localhost:8080/ in browser to see app.

-#### npm run build
+#### *yarn build* OR *npm run build* in CLI
 To compile src into production dist file

-#### Navigate to http://localhost:8080/ in browser to see app